KalaayPT/Profit-Taker-Guide/tldr.md

 ### Archon Shards

 Shards that always work are reds for strength or duration.
-Going with the sentiment expressed above, blue shards for starting energy also work.
+Going with the sentiment expressed above, amber shards for starting energy also work.
 Most speedrunners run either all strength or 4 strength and one cast speed.

 ### Graphics Settings